Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the lower right represents the second false path that may lead you astray.
-Cavalier de Baton (Knight of Batons), when reversed: The dark essence of fire, such as a great conflagration: One filled with vitality and limitless appetite.
+Click for DetailsThe card at the bottom of the circle represents something you did to bring the situation about.
+Knight of Wands, when reversed: The dark essence of fire, such as a great conflagration: One filled with vitality and limitless appetite.
 A sexy and exciting person, obsessed with style and outward appearance, overconfident in their abilities, and foolhardy in their actions.
 A hot temper and domineering nature, coupled with a love of false drama and all things theatrical.
 Anxiety over remaining in one place or with one person for too long.
 The rapid approach, or more likely departure, of someone or something that ruptures your world.
 Often suggests travel as the result of discord, or cruel indifference.